Applications of FET (Field Effect Transistor)

 • They are used in low frequency amplifier modules of hearing aids as well as inductive transducers.
 This is due to addition of small coupling capacitors in the circuit where they have to be used.

-Similar posts on FET
+Similar posts on field effect transistor (FET)

 Comparison between JUGFET vs MOSFET